Waterford Airport

-Its single scheduled route, operated by VLM Airlines—which used Waterford as its only Irish airport and kept a base there—was discontinued from 13 June 2016 as VLM went out of business, leaving the airport without any scheduled traffic.
+The airport's single scheduled commercial route, operated by VLM Airlines—which used Waterford as its only Irish airport and kept a base there—was discontinued in June 2016 as VLM went out of business, leaving the airport without any scheduled commercial air traffic.
+Since the discontinuation of commercial aviation at the airport, it has primarily been used for general aviation, including pilot training, search and rescue, aerial surveys and business flights.

+As of mid-2026, construction work to extend the airport's runway had reportedly commenced, with a view to potentially reopening the airport to commercial traffic during 2027.

 History

 Early years

 The airport's development was initiated by Waterford Corporation, with support from the Government of Ireland and the private sector, in 1979–1980.
 The investment was £1.76 million.

 Waterford Airport opened in 1981, with a 1200 by 29 m runway for single and twin-engine light aircraft and a portable cabin as the terminal building.
 The current terminal building was opened in 1992, and the runway was lengthened to 1433 by 30 m.
 Avair provided the first domestic passenger service in 1982, as a stop between Cork and Dublin Airport.
 In 1985, Ryanair launched the company's first international scheduled service from Waterford to London Gatwick.